Novel Coronavirus (COVID-19) precautions for you and your members

 Confirmation of illness

 Until further notice, if an employee becomes ill, has symptoms and/or tests positive for COVID-19, and they’re unable to work from home, your employee would be eligible to receive STD benefits in accordance with the contract.
-We will waive the waiting period and pay from day one if your employee tests positive for COVID-19 and they have been specifically directed by a medical professional to self-quarantine.

 We are making it easy for your employees to give us what we need by using an insurance industry Plan Member Confirmation of Illness statement.
 Plan members can fill it out and send it by e-mail to Group_disability_claims@manulife.ca.
 A Plan Member Statement also needs to be completed.